HaykuhiMk/STL/Container/Deque/README.md

 ## Features
 Supports dynamic resizing to accommodate a varying number of elements.

 Provides constant time complexity for insertion and deletion at both ends.

 Supports random access to elements with constant time complexity.

+Allows efficient insertion and deletion in the middle of the deque.